pradeep3443/13Calculater/README.md

 Hello World,

-I have just started digging into android world this is my first usage android application.Which I use daily.
+I have just started digging into android world this is my first usage android application which I use daily.

 This app is basically used to get the after tax amount for any item you buy.